markjivko/kronup-php/docs/Api/TasksApi.md

 ## `delete()`

-> Delete a task from a value item
+> Delete a task from a feature

 {: .new-title }